FIFTH ELEMENT MUSICIANS

 Glenn Anderson – Drums

 Known for his hard swinging, yet sensitive drumming style, Glenn has been working on the Toronto music scene for over 40 years in a wide variety of musical collaborations.
-Glenn continues to be a rhythm section steady with ‘Canada’s Sweetheart of Swing’, Juno nominated vocalist Alex Pangman for many years now and continues to be a first call drummer in the vibrant traditional jazz scene.
+Glenn has been a rhythm section steady with ‘Canada’s Sweetheart of Swing’, Juno-nominated vocalist Alex Pangman for many years now and continues to be a first call drummer in the vibrant traditional jazz scene.
 He works with many rhythm sections in support of several Toronto vocalists and leaders including, of course, Fifth Element.
-Whether its vintage country music with Colonel Tom & The America Pour, tributes to Artie Shaw’s Gramercy Five or the Benny Goodman Sextet with Ross Wooldrige, it’s always going to swing!
-Glenn is co-leader of Red Hot Ramble, a Toronto based band that has been presenting the music of New Orleans for over 10 years now.
+Whether it's vintage country music with Colonel Tom & The America Pour, tributes to Artie Shaw’s Gramercy Five or the Benny Goodman Sextet with Ross Wooldridge, it’s always going to swing!
+Glenn is co-leader of Red Hot Ramble, a Toronto-based band that has been presenting the music of New Orleans for over 10 years now.

 |